 - Planting lettuce in raised beds may also be effective in warding off some pathogens.

-- And lastly, a chemical control measure may be used.
-Of course, always follow the manufacturer’s instructions for application.
+- Lastly, a chemical control measure may be used.
+Of course, always follow the manufacturer's instructions for application.